 In some branches, you’d find McDonald’s workers writing down customer orders on a checklist similar to the one pictured.
 Popular in the 1970s and 1980s, these lists featured checkboxes for menu classics like hamburgers and cheeseburgers, as well as soft and hot drinks.
 Staff could tick the items ordered, add up the total cost and pass the checklist back to the kitchen team to speed up the ordering process.

-It’s hard to imagine a time when Chicken McNuggets didn’t feature on McDonald's menu, but these delicious bite-size morsels only landed at US branches of McDonald’s in 1983.
-They were an instant hit and were initially accompanied by four sauces: Honey, Sweet and Sour, Hot Mustard and Barbecue.
+It’s hard to imagine a time when Chicken McNuggets didn’t feature on McDonald's menu, but these delicious bitesize morsels only landed at US branches of McDonald’s in 1983.
+They were an instant hit and were initially accompanied by four sauces: Honey, Sweet 'N Sour, Hot Mustard and Barbecue.
 It wasn’t long until McNuggets went international, launching in Germany, France and Canada in 1984, and in England the following year.
 Catchy TV advert campaigns and combo deals helped to create hype among fast food fans.

 Still popular today, value deals and coupons have been a big part of McDonald’s personality for years.
 In the 1980s, you could cut out and collect coupons from newspapers and magazines, then head to your local branch to redeem the free items.
 This photograph shows a sheet of coupons valid from 1 January to 30 June 1983; diners could get everything from McDonaldland Cookies to an apple pie for free with certain purchases.

 McDonald’s took over the world at what felt like lightning speed, offering diners around the globe the chance to taste American-style fast food.
 These international locations may not have been identical in appearance, but the essence of each branch was always the same, with universal markers enabling fans to experience that familiar McDonald's atmosphere wherever they happened to be.
-This photograph was taken in 1988 at a branch in Tokyo, Japan, and it clearly shows key McDonald’s cornerstone features, including menus above the counters, uniformed staff and a kitchen behind the service station.
+This photograph was taken in 1988 at a branch in Tokyo, Japan – and it clearly shows key McDonald’s cornerstone features, including menus above the counters, uniformed staff and a kitchen behind the service station.

 Here, a Japanese A-board from 1988 is shown featuring images of the brand’s classic fast food favourites – Sausage McMuffins, Filet-o-Fish sandwiches, Chicken McNuggets and Big Macs included.
 One look at this and you’d know what you wanted to order, whether you could understand the language or not.